digital-asset/docs.daml.com/docs/2.7.5/docs/daml/reference/packages.rst

 To do so, you first need to generate the Daml archive of ``foo``.
 Go into ``/home/user/foo`` and run ``daml build -o foo.dar``.
 This will create the Daml archive, ``/home/user/foo/foo.dar``.

-..
-TODO (#4925): Make the above step redundant by letting users declare projects directly.
-Then update this doc.

 Next, we will update the project config for ``bar`` to use the generated Daml archive as a dependency.
 Go into ``/home/user/bar`` and change the ``dependencies`` field in ``daml.yaml`` to point to the created `Daml archive`: